tcr/secrettunnel/README.md

 Smee is MIT licensed.

-And if you're feeling good today, [donate to localtunnel](http://j.mp/donate-localtunnel) for being such an awesome project.
+If you're feeling good today, [donate to localtunnel](http://j.mp/donate-localtunnel) for being such an awesome project.